23.5. Specific evidence requirements for trade marks with no inherent adaptation to distinguish

 5.4.2 Restrictions to the goods and services specification

-Applications proceeding despite being not to any extent inherently adapted to distinguish require a demonstrated reputation for particular goods/services.
+Applications proceeding despite being not to any extent inherently adapted to distinguish require a demonstrated capacity to distinguish for particular goods/services.
 Therefore, the specification should be restricted to accord with the actual evidence of use.
 A wider specification is not acceptable.

 5.5 Aids for assessing evidence of use for trade marks not to any extent inherently adapted to distinguish

-As an aid to assessing evidence of use, it is appropriate to answer the following questions for applications severely lacking in, or devoid of, inherent adaptation to distinguish.
+The following criteria are a useful guide when assessing a trade mark that is not to any extent inherently adapted to distinguish.
 While each one should be carefully considered, it is not essential that they all be answered in the affirmative and there is no authority for taking any one of them, in isolation, as mandatory.
-Conversely, the extent to which any of them is undecided or answered in the negative must weigh against the applicant in the final decision, which is simply one of fact:

 • Is the sign used as a trade mark?